One of our core values at Community Natural Foods is

 Food Waste Diversion - We’re constantly monitoring our purchasing to minimize waste.
-We heavily discount prior to expiration date, re-purpose in our cafes, donate to Community Kitchen, our compost is picked up by Blue Planet, we also give compost & other outdated suitable products to Zero Waste YYC.
+We heavily discount prior to expiration date, re-purpose in our cafes, donate to local agencies, our compost is picked up by Blue Planet, we also give compost & other outdated suitable products to Zero Waste YYC.
 Zero Waste YYC is connecting businesses with excess food to individuals and families who will need it most.
 They facilitate the rescue and re-distribution of food from food provders including restaurants, hotels and catering companies to service agencies within disadvantaged communities.

 Recycling - At our stores and head office, we use a private operator to recycle plastics, cardboard, paper, glass, tin and beverage containers.
 Recognizing the impacts of kitchen waste (it creates harmful methane gas when in a landfill environment), we compost at all our locations as well.
 When we do have expired product, our staff take the time to separate the compostable mateials from reycling and dispose of correctly.